gfredericks/user.clj/README.md

-The immediate problem it's meant to solve is that the user-level `deps.edn` file can't reference `$HOME`-relative paths as a way of providing your own `user.clj` directly,
+The immediate problem it's meant to solve is that the user-level `deps.edn` file can't reference `$HOME`-relative paths as a way of providing your own `user.clj` directly.

 ## Obtention